victor-explore/AI-Learning-Roadmap/README.md

 - The roadmap is not exhaustive, I have designed it so that you learn 90% of the most important topics in AI.
 - I have seen most AI learning resources to either focus on maths or programming.
 I have designed this roadmap to cover both.
 - This is not the only possible roadmap, there are many other roadmaps that are possible.
 This is just a roadmap that I think is best for a beginner learning on his own.
-- There are thousands of students from all walks of life studying this roadmap in this discord server
+- There are thousands of students from all walks of life studying this roadmap in this [Discord](https://discord.com/invite/QHAbprqQme) server
-- I have made the discord server for students who are following this roadmap to help them learn and grow together.
+- I have made the [Discord](https://discord.com/invite/QHAbprqQme) server for students who are following this roadmap to help them learn and grow together.
 Here is the link to the server: [Join our Discord Server](https://discord.com/invite/QHAbprqQme).
 Do join thousands of students who would be learning along with you.
 - I also encourage you to learn about the topics from other sources as well in addition to the ones mentioned in the roadmap if you have more time.
 - In case you are not able to understand a particular topic from the resources mentioned in the roadmap, do explore other resources and share your experience.
 - As and when I find a better new resource, I will update the roadmap.
 If you have any suggestions, please let me know so that I can update the roadmap.